 The author explains that there are two destructive thought viruses that stop us from learning something new.
 The first being: “I know this already.”

 She writes: “Whenever we feel like we already know something, our minds disengage and shut down.
 The next time you hear yourself thinking or saying, ‘I know this already,’ especially as you read this book, immediately catch that thought and switch to a growth-minded question.
 Ask yourself, ‘What can I learn from this?’ ”

-The Magic of Belief
+Chapter 3: The Magic of Belief

+“Everything in the material world is first created on the level of thought,” writes Forleo.
+In other words, nothing comes to fruition without first manifesting itself first in our mind as a thought.
 However, there’s a deeper force that shapes our thoughts and thereby our feelings and behaviors.
-It is a critical component of the creative process, dictating aspects of our behavior such as how much we sleep, what we choose to eat, what we tell ourselves and so forth.
+It’s a critical component of the creative process, dictating aspects of our behavior such as how much we sleep, what we choose to eat, what we tell ourselves, and so forth.
 It is our beliefs.

 - “Long term, your beliefs determine your destiny.”